 - Orkney has seen steady growth in bus passenger figures over the past decade compared with significant decline across the rest of Scotland.
 The Council remains committed to providing a fit for purpose bus network across the county to enable people to travel to/from work, education, medical appointments, shopping, social and leisure purposes and to reduce the number of car journeys. - Significant investment was made by the Council during the award of the School and Public Bus Contract in 2021 where quality of service was emphasised as priority.
-This resulted in the main operator investing in a brand new fleet of low emission accessible vehicles.
-As a result, the services across Orkney are reliable, efficient and comfortable, encouraging a step change from car use to bus. - Evidence shows that a greater proportion of people in remote rural and accessible rural areas find accessing services less convenient.
-Further consideration will be given to community transport services and on-demand transport for people without access to existing services. - OIC retains the passenger revenue from Orkney mainland subsidised public bus services this revenue has been secured as a Sustainable & Green Transport Fund delivering measures such as: - Establishing evening bus services targeted at young people being able to access leisure and other opportunities in Kirkwall, which was trialled with Smarter Choices, Smarter Places funding. - Development and enhancement of Community Transport services across Orkney. - Improvements and enhancements to existing infrastructure such as bus shelters, bus timetable displays, timetables and promotion. - Travel by coach, particularly for visitors, is a dominant means of travel, particularly in the summer months.
-The Council Shuttle Bus Contract, provides connectivity for visiting cruise liners which berth at Hatston pier, providing a drop off at Kirkwall Travel Centre in the centre of town and for connecting onwards travel.
+This resulted in the main operator investing in a brand-new fleet of low emission accessible vehicles.
+As a result, the services across Orkney are reliable, efficient and comfortable, encouraging a step change from car use to bus.
+The low carbon innovation clause within the Contract allows the Council to work with the operators on moving towards zero emission fleet, subject to availability of external grant funding. - Evidence shows that a greater proportion of people in remote rural areas find accessing services less convenient.
+Further consideration will be given to community transport services and on-demand transport for people without access to existing services. - OIC retains the passenger revenue from Orkney mainland subsidised public bus services this revenue has been secured as a Sustainable & Green Transport Fund delivering measures such as: - Establishing evening bus services targeted at young people to access leisure and other opportunities in Kirkwall, which was trialled with Smarter Choices, Smarter Places funding. - Development and enhancement of Community Transport services across Orkney. - Improvements and enhancements to existing infrastructure such as bus shelters, bus timetable displays, timetables and promotion. - The roll out of active travel projects across the county and providing match funding to external grants. - Travel by coach, particularly for visitors, is a dominant means of travel, particularly in the summer months.
+The Council Shuttle Bus Contract, provides connectivity for visiting cruise liners which berth at Hatston pier, providing a drop off at Kirkwall Travel Centre and for connecting onwards travel.